 Top 7 Korean Music Streaming Apps

-This post covers the 7 most popular music apps in Korea.
+This post covers the 7 most popular Korean music apps.

 I use them to find new Korean music in genres like K-pop.